 Following their escape, they find acclimating to normal life to be challenging, especially for the little boy.
 This story will pull on your heartstrings and leave you in tears.

-Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book was really good.
+Even though the saying is “the book is better”, the movie adaptation of this contemporary fiction book written by a Canadian author was really good.
 There are only a few other book adaptations I would add to that list.
-If you haven’t read this book about motherhood yet, you need to add it to your list.
+If you haven’t read this isolation book about motherhood yet, you need to add it to your list.

-I will admit when I saw the description of this book, I was not sold.
+I will admit when I saw the description of this coming-of-age book, I was not sold.
 A trusted individual, who has never steered me wrong in the past, gave me an advanced copy so, I took the leap.
 And wow, am I glad I did.
 I read this book and then recommended it to everyone I knew.
+It is one of the best mystery novels I have ever read.

 We have an entire post dedicated to this book and how to host a book club around it which makes it a perfect book for book clubs!
 If you love this book, check out our list of 13 books like Where the Crawdads Sing.